 - Alterations made to a bill of materials by

 - Changing the usage of an item

 As markets accelerate, so does the pace of change.
 New technologies and evolving customer demands increase the pressure on engineering to make component adjustments to accommodate changes.
 They also need to maintain or improve efficiencies and profitability.

 Engineering change management is a systematic approach to the documentation of changes from the identification of the required change, through the planning and implementation of the change, and culminating with the closure of the issue

 Importance of Engineering Change Management:

-By introducing Engineering Change Management
+By introducing Engineering Change Management, employees can

 Engineering Change Management Process: